Life As a Home Appliance Repairer

-Example of Home Appliance Repairer Job Repair, adjust, or install all types of electric or gas household appliances, such as refrigerators, washers, dryers, and ovens.
+Home Appliance Repairer Definition Repair, adjust, or install all types of electric or gas household appliances, such as refrigerators, washers, dryers, and ovens.

 - Replace worn and defective parts such as switches, bearings, transmissions, belts, gears, circuit boards, or defective wiring.

-Below is a list of the skills most Home Appliance Repairers say are important on the job.
+These are the skills Home Appliance Repairers say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.